appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 # Cross-origin communication

-## postWindowMessage

-`postWindowMessage()` function enables a safe cross-origin communication between different [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) objects; for example, between an app and an iframe embedded within it.
-This may be useful in situations like:
+Appsmith provides a way to enable safe cross-origin communication between different [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) objectssuch as application/parent window and iframes.
+This is useful when:

 - Using Appsmith's [Iframe](/reference/widgets/iframe/) widget to embed other applications or pages.
 - Embedding Appsmith in an iframe of a parent application.

+## postWindowMessage

+`postWindowMessage()` method can be used to send messages between the application or parent windows and iframes.

 ### Signature